HITEC II STUDY – LIFESTYLE

 - Meditation: There are many different ways to meditate.
 Here is one: Set aside 10-20 minutes, and sit quietly where there will be no distractions.
 Choose a focus word or “mantra” that you find relaxing.
 Try to completely clear your mind.
 You might imagine that you are sitting beside a stream, and if a stray thought or image pops into your mind, picture yourself tossing it into the stream and watching it flow away as you return to you mantra.
 Meditating in this way, ideally twice a day, can make a measurable difference in the amount of stress that you feel.

 - You can also try a guided meditation.
-Here is a guided meditation that you may find helpful: Watch video
+Watch the guided meditation video.

 - The feel of the floor, furniture, clothing or other objects touching you